South Omo Zone

-South Omo Zone (or Debub Omo Zone) is a zone in the Ethiopian Southern Nations, Nationalities and Peoples' Region (SNNPR).
-Debub Omo is bordered on the south by Kenya, on the southwest by the South Sudan, on the west by Bench Maji, on the northwest by Keffa, on the north by Konta, Gamo Gofa and Basketo, on the northeast by Dirashe and Konso, and on the east by the Oromia Region.
-The administrative center of Debub Omo is Jinka.
+South Omo Zone is a zone in the Ethiopian South Ethiopia Regional State.
+South Omo is bordered to the south by Kenya, to the west by West Omo Zone, to the northwest by Keffa Zone, to the north by Ari Zone and Gofa Zone, to the northeast by Gardula, Ale Zone and Konso and to the east by the Oromia Region.
+The administrative center of South Omo is Dimeka.

 Overview

 This zone is named for the Omo River, a river that flows south into Lake Turkana on the western side.
-Mago National Park and Tama Wildlife Reserve are located at the eastern bank of Omo river.
+Mago National Park and Tama Wildlife Reserve are located at the eastern bank of the Omo.
 There is Lake Chew Bahir surrounded by Stephanie Wildlife Sanctuary located at the eastern border of this zone.
 Notable high points include Mount Smith (2560 meters) and Mount Mago (2538 meters).
 West of the Omo is the most sparsely populated part of Ethiopia, inhabited by nomadic and semi-nomadic ethnic groups.
 A 1996 report described the infrastructure of the Zone as "weak and for the most part non-existent; this is a disadvantage inherited from historical neglect of a typical marginal region."
-It also observed that the Debub Omo Zone "one of Ethiopian's socially most diverse zones.
+It also observed that the South Omo Zone was "one of Ethiopian's socially most diverse zones.
 It contains a minimum of 12 different ethnic groups, and possibly as many as 21.
 Social diversity therefore compounds the existing problems of isolation, acute shortage of basic infrastructure as well as scarcity of professional and technical man-power."

-Debub Omo has 462 kilometers of all-weather roads and 412 kilometers of dry-weather roads, for an average road density of 37 kilometers per 1000 square kilometers.
-According to the Central Statistical Agency (CSA) 1,364 tons of coffee were produced in Debub Omo in the year ending in 2005, representing 1.36% of the SNNPR's output and 0.6% of Ethiopia's total output.
+South Omo has 8906 kilometers of all-weather roads and 412 kilometers of dry-weather roads, for an average road density of 37 kilometers per 1000 square kilometers.
+According to the Central Statistical Agency (CSA) 1,364 tons of coffee were produced in South Omo in the year ending in 2005, representing 1.36% of the Southern Nations, Nationalities and Peoples' Region (SNNPR)'s output and 0.6% of Ethiopia's total output.